bedletskyi/Hackathon/README.md

 ```
 .env-sample file to .env
 ```

+Now you can run the project using CLI or docker.
+Go to **scripts** folder if you want to run in docker or follow this instruction to run through CLI
 ### Prepearing and running client:

-Now you can run the project using CLI or docker.
-Go to **scripts** folder if you want to run in docker
 #### Go to client folder,
 #### Install modules: